Diary entries

 Rachmaninoff's role: Conductor

-Notes: Satina believed that this was Rachmaninoff’s first appearance as a conductor, although see also the concert on February 24, 1891.
-Threlfall and Norris note that the first complete performance of Aleko had been in Moscow, Bolshoi Theatre, April 27 1893, conducted by Ippolit Altani.
+Notes: Satina believed that this was Rachmaninoff’s first appearance as a conductor, although see also the concert on February 24, 1891, in which it is possible he conducted a performance of his choral work Deus Meus.
+Threlfall and Norris noted that the first complete performance of Aleko had been in Moscow, Bolshoi Theatre, April 27 1893, conducted by Ippolit Altani.
+The City Theatre stood on the site of the current Kyiv Opera House, constructed after a fire destroyed the old building in 1896.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 October 21 1893 (Julian calendar)